 Evidence will be introduced in this chapter that indicates that Carl Sagan discovered the code Newton found relatively early in his career and associated it with extraterrestrials.
 Not comfortable disclosing it to his peers in the space sciences, he left clues to finding it in his bestselling novel, Contact.
 Excerpts from Contact that support this stunning claim will be examined in detail.
 As you will see, Carl Sagan provides his readers with a strikingly accurate description of the 3x3 dimensional nature of the Last Supper, to the point where it can’t possibly be a coincidence.

 When Contact was released in 1985 it became a worldwide bestseller and later made into a blockbuster movie starring Jodie Foster as the heroine, Ellie Arroway, a brilliant NASA astrophysicist who triumphs over misogynistic scientists and Christian fundamentalists to successfully fulfill her life goal of intercepting a radio signal from an advanced extraterrestrial civilization.
 I think Sagan chose the last name “Arroway” as a clue to what he was up to.
 An arrow is the universal sign for direction.
 The way it is pointed is the way you should go.
-Tying “arrow” in with “way” to make “Arroway” was Sagan’s ingenious way of conveying to the reader that Ellie is revealing a map that leads to the secret of the 33rd degree, the Newton Bible Code.
+Tying “arrow” in with “way” to make “Arroway” was Sagan’s ingenious way of conveying to the reader that Ellie is revealing a map that leads to the secret of the 33rd degree, the Sagan Signal.

 Prime Number Sequence

 The signal that Ellie’s SETI team picks up on their radio telescope is a sequence of electronic pulses that they transpose into prime numbers, which are then converted into words: